Robbie Grossman Player Props: Rangers vs. Cardinals

 Robbie Grossman At The Plate

-- Grossman is batting .239 with seven doubles, six home runs and 19 walks.
+- Grossman is hitting .235 with seven doubles, six home runs and 20 walks.

-- In 64.7% of his 51 games this season, Grossman has picked up at least one hit.
-He's also had eight multi-hit games.

-- Looking at the 51 games he has played this season, he's hit a home run in six of them (11.8%), and in 2.9% of his trips to the plate.
+- He has hit a long ball in six games this season (11.5%), homering in 2.9% of his plate appearances.

-- In 33.3% of his games this season, Grossman has notched at least one RBI.
-In nine of those games (17.6%) he recorded more than one RBI, while accounting for three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.